cloudpedagogy/cloudpedagogy-ai-capability-framework/README.md

 **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 (CC BY-NC-SA 4.0)**

-You may remix and adapt the materials for **non-commercial** purposes with attribution and the same licence terms.
+You may remix and adapt the materials for non-commercial purposes with attribution and under the same licence.

 For commercial licensing, consultancy, or institutional partnerships:
 📩 **info@cloudpedagogy.com**